1. What is an IRA contribution?

 - Your employer does not offer a 401(k) plan and you would like to begin saving for retirement.

 - You may already have IRA deposits at other financial institutions that are earning lower rates (either liquid Savings/Money Market or a soon maturing CD IRA).
-You can take advantage of this opportunity to consolidate retirement deposits to maximize earnings based upon a competitive interest rate Huntington Bank offers.
+You may be able to take advantage of this opportunity to consolidate retirement deposits to maximize earnings based upon an interest rate Huntington Bank offers.

-- For someone who is close to retirement and/or risk averse, the Money Market Cash IRA could be a solution to leverage the FDIC insurance coverage up to your applicable limits.
+- For someone who is close to retirement or risk averse, the Money Market Cash IRA could be a solution to leverage the FDIC insurance coverage up to your applicable limits.

 If you already participate in a 401(k) plan or other employer-sponsored retirement plan, could you benefit from an IRA too?